Panchadip-128/AI_Industrial_Inspection_System/README.md

 Application: Autonomous monitoring of large-scale industrial plants, reducing human risk and error.
 Give complete code and dataset to be used name and link
-This will be fruitful for early detection and repair of any faults that may hinder industrial works
+This will be fruitful for early detection and repair of any faults that may hinder industrial works Method to be used: RLFH, YOLOv8(Pre-trained or Customized) ,R-CNN